thundergolfer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 It's 2021, we should have a good serverless batch processing service by now, and be happy using it.
 AWS S3 showed that you can have ridiculously scaleable and reliable blob storage with a sane API, and I think that data infrastructure folks should look to it as a model of what we deserve.

 With K8s, you run and operate a crapload of software so that you can have your cluster users just command: "Give me 10 vCPUs, 500GB of RAM, and 100GiB of disk space to run this container image."
 As a platform user experience that's a great start, but unfortunately for a K8s operator it's still their job to wrangle a group of VMs to make sure those resources are available and prevent scheduling errors.
-The data engineer becomes the sys-admin.That sucks.
+The data engineer becomes the sys-admin.
+That sucks.

 A major recent success story in the serverless data platform space is Snowflake data warehouse.
 As a warehouse operator, you deal not with EC2 VMs but with t-shirt sized 'warehouses'.
 Thanks to decades of SQL query engine development, Snowflake can let you 'turn the tap on' and  execute a fat query over terabytes of data all without thinking about milliCPUs, RAM, disk, network, scheduling, VMs, Docker.
 That's *their* problem, you just hand over the SQL query and the money.